Home » 12 to 36 hour Layovers » Newfoundland RV, Car Travel Logistics

 If You Enter at Argentia

-Eastern Newfoundland is easier to access from Argentia, but larger service points still matter.
-Clarenville, Goobies, and the St. John’s side of the Avalon are better for major stocking up than relying on smaller stops.
+Clarenville, Goobies, and the St. John’s side of the Avalon are stronger for major stocking up than smaller stops.

 If You Are Crossing the Island

-The central corridor becomes the transition zone where water, waste, and fuel planning matter more.
-This is where small oversights can become annoying fast, especially if you are between longer route days.
+The central corridor becomes the transition zone where fuel, water, and waste planning matter more.

 Newfoundland works very well for RV travel, but campground pressure changes by season.

-In June, you usually get a bit more breathing room, though popular parks and ferry-linked routes can still fill quickly.
-July and August are the pressure months, especially around Gros Morne, Terra Nova, and the more obvious summer bases.
-If your trip depends on national park campgrounds or a tight ferry schedule, those reservations should come first.
+In June, there is often a bit more breathing room, though popular parks and ferry-linked routes can still fill quickly.
+July and August are the pressure months, especially around Gros Morne, Terra Nova, and the most obvious summer bases.

 A good Newfoundland RV trip is rarely about booking everything everywhere.
-It is about locking in the pieces that would be hardest to replace.
+It is about securing the pieces that would be hardest to replace.

 Smart RV Basecamps by Region